 Editing Individual Files on Remote Hosts

-Once you've set up synchronization with a remote host, you can open individual files directly from the remote host and edit them in IntelliJ IDEA, without adding/downloading them to the local project.
-Note that for such files not included in a project, some IntelliJ IDEA features are not supported.
+Once you've set up synchronization with a remote host, you can open individual files directly from the remote host and edit them in IntelliJ IDEA, without adding/downloading them to a local project.

 Open the Remote Host tool window by choosing or from the main menu.